klamt-lab/astheriscPackage/README.md

 reports, which were also the basis for the tables in the publication's Results section, can be generated using the "publication_run_result_statistics.py" Python script.
 Additionally, the ComModelPy-generated SBML models were converted into .mat files using "loadAndSavePublicationCommunityModelsAsMat.m" and are stored in the "models_and_dG0_data" subfolder where one can find the .mat files, the original SBML files and the JSONs containing the used dG0 data.

+A report of the exact given 3-Deoxy-D-manno-octulosonate 8-phosphate (kdo8p) synthesis example in ASTHERISC's publication can be directly created with the "kdo8p_example.m" script, in which only the reactions used in the shown example are allowed.
+The reason for this separated script is that, depending on the CPLEX version and computational capability of the used computer or cluster, other alternative results for the kdo8p synthesis may arise, although all of them are equally valid since they reach the same optimal MDF.
+In other words, the kdo8p synthesis example given in ATHERISC's publication may arise as well as other possibilities to enhance the OptMDF in the given range.

 The subfolder "submodules" contains scripts which are internally used by "astherisc.m".